 1. Key Characteristics

-The lhasa apso is a small and hardy breed originating in the mountains of Tibet.
-This breed stands at only around 11 inches tall.
-Females are usually a bit smaller than their male counterparts.
+The Lhasa Apso is a small and hardy breed originating in the mountains of Tibet.

 The dogs have average-sized eyes that are oval or almond in shape and dark brown in color.
 Ears are pendant-shaped and heavily feathered.